-The Skamol boards should extend to a minimum height of 2000mm from the base when using a double skin flue kit OR all the way to the ceiling when using a single skin flue kit (refer to page 18).
+The Skamol boards should extend all the way to the ceiling from the base..
 When using Skamotec board with a 50mm air gap behind, it must also be ventilated for natural air flow circulation, (refer to page 16 & 17 for ventilation requirements).